Monitoring with Prometheus

 Configuring Prometheus Servers

 Before you start monitoring, you need to configure your Prometheus server.
-This typically involves setting up the prometheus.yml
+This typically involves setting up the prometheus.yml configuration file.

 global: